 - Firmly tap soil to remove any air pockets.

-For optimum growth and bloom plumeria benefit from bi-monthly feedings during the
+For optimum growth and bloom plumeria benefit from feedings every other month during the growing months.

-1. Feed every two weeks from May to September with Grow More Super Bloomer.
+- Feed every two weeks during the blooming season from May to September with Grow More Super Bloomer.

-Test soil by touch.
+Test soil by inch deep touch.
 If moist, don't water.
 Once Plumeria is established it requires very little water.